evanblack/ustyle-modals/README.md

 ## Notes

-- All the arguments/variables are in lower case, because reading data-types from elements lowercases the keys anyway.
+- All the arguments/variables are
+- need to fix on ipad.
+VH units seem to take the height of the page, not the viewport on iPad.
 - examples to come.